mesosphere/universe/tutorial/GetStarted.md

 ### Step 3 : Creating the package
 In order to create a package, you need to have forked the [universe repo](https://github.com/mesosphere/universe) and then cloned it so that it is available in your terminal.
 Once you do this, go to the ./repo/package/ directory and create a folder called `time-server` under the repo/package/T/ directory (as our package name starts with T).
 Inside this folder, if there is already another package with a name of your choice, you have to name your package differently.
 We create all the required files in this package.

+After you read this step, if you need further examples, you can refer to the [repo/packages/H/hello-world](repo/packages/H/hello-world) package.

 Each package has its own directory, with one subdirectory for each package revision.
 Each package revision directory contains the set of files necessary to create a consumable package that can be used by a DC/OS Cluster to install the package.
 For example, our package would look like this:

 ```